TranscryptOrg/Transcrypt/transcrypt/docs/sphinx/_build/html/_sources/installation_use.txt

 - Install node.js from *https://nodejs.org*
 - Open a node.js command prompt
 - Go to the *demo/nodejs_demo* directory
-- Compile the demo with *transcrypt -b -p. nodejs_demo.py* (note the dot after the p switch)
+- Compile the demo with *transcrypt -b -p .none nodejs_demo.py*, to generate an orphan module rather than a child of *window*
 - Go to *demo/nodejs_demo/__javascript__* directory
 - Type *node nodejs_demo.js* (or *node nodejs_demo.min.js* if you want to run the minified version)
 - In your browser, view the result at *http://localhost:8080*